remzh/OpenTrivia/README.md

 Welcome to Open Trivia!

 ## What is it?
-Think of it like [Socrative](https://socrative.com/), except less test-like and more flexixble.
+Think of it like [Socrative](https://socrative.com/), except less test-like and more flexible.
 OpenTrivia is an all-in-one trivia server that handles a client interface, a host interface, and a slideshow interface (intended to be projected/presented).
 It supports the following:
 - (Technically) unlimited teams, rounds, and questions.
 Your mileage will vary based on the specs of your server
 - Image support and customizable backgrounds to liven up your "slides"
 - Multiple choice, short answer, and third-party answering formats